olivierfriard/boris_docs/index.rst

 The percent of total time will be calculated (if available).
 The total time is intended as the total media length.

-The time budget results can be saved in various formats for further analysis: TSV, CSV for plain text file, HTML or Microsoft Excel (XLS), Open Document Spreadsheet (ODS).
+The time budget results can be saved in various formats for further analysis:
+* Plain text files: TSV, CSV or HTML
+* Spreadsheets: Open Document (ODS), Microsoft Excel (XLSX) and Legacy Microsoft (XLS)

 .. note:: If a STATE behavior has an odd number of coded events, BORIS will report "UNPAIRED" instead of results"